As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 1. Allergies and chronic skin changes

 Dogs with atopic dermatitis and allergies will generally suffer with chronic skin complaints all of their life.
-The most common signs we see include pink skin, intense itching and secondary skin infections.
-These infections are caused by bacteria and/or yeast and we can see scabs, pustules and itchy black spots.
+The most common signs we see include pink or red skin, intense itching and secondary skin infections.
+These infections are caused by bacteria and/or yeast and we can see scabs, pustules and itchy black spots, as show in the picture below.

 black spots on dog skin due to allergies